736381914/Cluster/README.md

 ## Evaluating
-The test script requires the --gpu_id arguments, the name of the checkpoint files (--base_model_name) for trained models, the location of the MVTec anomaly detection dataset (--data_path) and the folder where the checkpoint files are located (--checkpoint_path) with pretrained models can be run with:
+The test script requires the --gpu_id arguments, the name of the checkpoint files (--base_model_name) for trained models, the location of the MVTec anomaly detection dataset (--data_path), the folder where the checkpoint files are located (--checkpoint_path), the number of cluster centers (--k) and the dimensionality of each cluster center (--center_dim) with pretrained models can be run with:

 ```
 python test_DRAEM.py --gpu_id 0 --base_model_name "DRAEM_test_0.0001_800_bs4" --data_path ../mvtec_anomaly_detection/ --checkpoint_path ./checkpoints/ --k 10 --center_dim 256